 Must-See Italy: Travelzoo Deal Experts Share Their Secrets

-According to our recent travel trends survey, Italy is the top European destination on Travelzoo members’ wish lists.
+Italy is always one of the top European destinations on Travelzoo members' wish lists.
 With that in mind, we asked our deal experts to recommend their favourite destinations and experiences.
-Here’s a region-by-region guide to living “la dolce vita”.
+Here's a region-by-region guide to living "la dolce vita".

 Northeast: Venice & Verona

 Best time to go: Whenever you can, frankly, but December-March, when it's less busy and the temperatures are more bearable, is our favourite.